MicrosoftDocs/entra-docs/docs/identity/saas-apps/cloud-academy-sso-provisioning-tutorial.md

    >[!Note]
    >You can generate a new API Key as required.
 The old API Key will be marked as expired in the next **8 hours** to allow the time needed to update the configuration in the AD Portal.

-7. The Tenant URL is `https://cloudacademy.com/webhooks/ad/v1/scim` or `https://app.qa.com/webhooks/ad/v1/scim` based on where your company is registered.
+7. The Tenant URL is `https://app.qa.com/webhooks/ad/v1/scim`.
 This value will be entered in the **Tenant URL** field in the Provisioning tab of your QA application.

 <a name='step-3-add-cloud-academy---sso-from-the-azure-ad-application-gallery'></a>